Burnett Heads, Queensland: History

 The Barolin run was leased by Alfred Henry Brown from 1862.
 This was on a coastal strip of the Barolin Plain which stretched from the southern side of the Burnett River to the northern side of the Elliott River.

 Burnett Heads Provisional School opened on 3 April 1878.
 On 17 September 1888, it became Burnett Heads State School.

+In February 1883, land surveyed by Charlton and Gardiner, licensed surveyors, in the township of New Bundaberg was offered for sale in the Victoria Hall, Bundaberg.
+The locality map advertising the sale also shows land in the Barolin Marine Township Estate to be offered for sale on the same day.
+The same map shows the lighthouse, pilot station and public telegraph office at South Head.
 New Bundaberg is now Port Bundaberg and the Barolin Marine Township Estate is the current Burnett Heads township.
 Both townships are part of the current Burnett Heads locality.

-In February 1883, land surveyed by Charlton and Gardiner, licensed surveyors, in the township of New Bundaberg was offered for sale in the Victoria Hall, Bundaberg.
-The locality map advertising the sale also shows land in the Barolin Marine Township Estate to be offered for sale on the same day.
-The same map shows the Lighthouse, Pilot Station and Public Telegraph Office at South Head.